How to get refund from canceled Bhutan tour due to COVID-19

 Bank transfer or card payment fees are non-refundable.

-Card payment fee to Bhutan is usually 3.5%.
+Card payment fee to Bhutan is usually 3.5% or around.
 This amount also can’t be refunded.
 Additional bank transfer fees for refund payment might also be charged.

-Also, if you booked some services outside Bhutan, perhaps in India or Nepal, the refund very much depends on the policies of service providers there and Bhutanese tour operator has very limited capacity to do anything about it.
+Also, if you booked some services outside Bhutan, perhaps in India or Nepal, the refund very much depends on the policies of service providers there and Bhutanese tour operators have very limited capacity to do anything about it.

 How to force rogue tour operator to refund you